- (1) Omega Morgan-designed hydraulic heavy lifting jacking system

 - load running blocks and tackle

 As the old saying goes, you can’t control the weather.
-As our Portland-based millwright and industrial services crew found out on a recent project, that’s certainly true.
+As our Portland-based heavy lift and rigging services crew found out on a recent project, that’s certainly true.
 But with careful planning, safety and know-how, you can achieve great results no matter what the storm.

 Our team was contacted by HOST Terminals, an international bulk handling port out of Davant, LA, when they encountered a problem: the main slewing bearing on their ZPMC radial stacker and reclaimer had broken, leaving the machine inoperable.

 They needed to replace the bearing, as well as prepare the machine to be relocated on-site before it could be recommissioned and operations could get back up and running.
-Though the sheer tonnage would be immense, and the site was about 2,600 miles away from home–not to mention the bulk of the work would also be taking place during a very active hurricane season–our millwright services team knew that they had just the expertise needed to execute this complex job.
+Though the sheer tonnage would be immense, and the site was about 2,600 miles away from home–not to mention the bulk of the work would also be taking place during a very active hurricane season–our heavy lift and rigging services team knew that they had just the expertise needed to execute this complex job.

 It’s All in the Planning